PatrickBN/CYBR8420_Team5/Design for Software Security.md

   36. Potential Lack of Input Validation for BitWarden Client

       Description: Data flowing across Account activity may be tampered with by an attacker.
-This may lead to a denial of service attack against BitWarden Client or an elevation of privilege attack against BitWarden Client or an information disclosure by BitWarden Client.
-Failure to verify that input is as expected is a root cause of a very large number of exploitable issues.
-Consider all paths and the way they handle data.
-Verify that all input is verified for correctness using an approved list input validation approach.

       Justification: Apply strict input validation on all of the data flowing into the BitWarden Client by using a allowlist approach to verify inputs are accepted.